The country

 In 2024, there were 2.8 million people in need of humanitarian assistance and protection in the Central African Republic, a decrease of 18 percent compared to 2023.
 In that year, 3.4 million people, including around 1.4 million children, were in need of humanitarian relief.
 In 2024, humanitarian agencies reached 1.7 million women, men and children, according to OCHA.

-The 2024 Humanitarian Response Plan (HRP) for the Central African Republic sought US$ 367.7 million to support 1.9 million of the most vulnerable people this year.
+The 2024 Humanitarian Response Plan (HRP) for the Central African Republic sought US$ 367.7 million to support 1.9 million of the most vulnerable people that year.
 As of March 2025, the Plan was only 62 percent funded.

 In 2023, humanitarian organizations in the Central African Republic planned to assist 2.4 million most vulnerable people.
-The United Nations and humanitarian partners had appealed for US$ 533 million to help those in need last year.
+The United Nations and humanitarian partners had appealed for US$ 533 million to help those in need.
 As of January 2024, the 2023 HRP for the Central African Republic was only 56 percent covered.
+Despit this humanitarian agencies provided life-saving assistance to 2 million women, men and children.
+In 2022, humanitarian actors delivered aid to 1.9 million people.

 The security situation

-The security situation in the Central African Republic remains precarious, marked by ongoing armed conflicts, displacement, and instability.
-Despite efforts to promote peace and reconciliation, including international support and peace agreements, the country still grapples with the influence of armed groups and external actors.
+Despite efforts to promote peace and reconciliation, including international support and peace agreements, the country continues to grapple with the influence of armed groups and external actors.
+It remains heavily impacted by militia activity, foreign mercenaries, and power struggles between factions.

 The 2013 seizure of the capital by armed groups and the ousting of President François Bozizé sparked a prolonged crisis.
-While elections in 2016 and a peace agreement in 2019 showed some progress, the underlying issues of armed group control and regional violence have persisted.
+Although elections in 2016 and a peace agreement in 2019 showed some progress, underlying issues such as armed group control and regional violence have persisted.
+Elections in 2020 exacerbated the situation, leading to a resurgence of violence.

-In 2014, the UN Security Council authorized the deployment of a multidimensional UN peacekeeping mission with the protection of civilians as its first priority.
-The mandate of the United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) includes facilitating humanitarian assistance, promoting and protecting human rights, supporting justice and the rule of law, and supporting disarmament, demobilization, reintegration, and repatriation processes.
+The United Nations Multidimensional Integrated Stabilization Mission in the Central African Republic (MINUSCA) is mandated to facilitate humanitarian assistance, promote and protect human rights, support justice and the rule of law, and advance disarmament, demobilization, reintegration, and repatriation processes.

 Donations